tensorflow/models/official/nlp/modeling/layers/README.md

 # Layers

 Layers are the fundamental building blocks for NLP models.
-They can be used to assemble new layers, networks, or models.
+They can be used to assemble new `tf.keras` layers or models.

 *   [MultiHeadAttention](attention.py) implements an optionally masked attention between query, key, value tensors as described in